 Small, convenient countertop grills are generally best suited for indoor use, while stainless steel varieties and those on legs are typically meant for outdoor use and storage.
 Personal models like the ever-popular original George Foreman grill are perfect for making a single sandwich or a couple of small burger patties (which require about 20 to 25 square inches of cooking area apiece), while larger varieties may have a cooktop as vast as 500 square inches—enough to quickly service a large family all at once.

 Wattage varies, with smaller indoor models running around 1200 watts and larger models coming closer to 2000.
 The more wattage, the more powerful the grill, which generally makes it capable of producing higher temperatures and distributing heat more evenly than its lower-watt counterparts.
 For a small grill, you’ll only need enough power to consistently heat a humble amount of food at a time, so lower wattage on an 80-square-inch countertop grill, for example, isn’t necessarily a bad thing.

 While countertop versions are fine with short cords, you’ll want a longer cord (or an extension cord, in some cases) for a grill you intend to use outdoors.
 And additional features might include removable/dishwasher-safe grates, adjustable thermostats, and temperature gauges.

-Amazon reviewers love this classic countertop grill made famous on television by its iconic namesake, boxer George Foreman.
-The GRP1060B refers to itself as “4 serving,” meaning it can hold four small burger patties at once, and the 1500-watt model heats up in two-thirds the time of its predecessors.
-Available in black at its budget-friendly price (or platinum for about $10 more), this great little grill offers a quick, easy, and affordable way to cut the fat and avoid the char, cooking most foods in 10 minutes or less.
-Available on Amazon.
+This classic countertop grill was made famous by its iconic namesake, boxer George Foreman.
+It can hold two burger patties at once, and this 1500-watt model heats up in two-thirds the time of its predecessors.
+Available in black at a budget-friendly price, this great little grill offers a quick, easy, and affordable way to cut the fat and avoid the char, cooking most foods in 10 minutes or less.